OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Testing JavaScript Configuration

-First of all, rememeber that JavaScript cannot be disabled for `UIWebVIews`.
+First of all, remember that JavaScript cannot be disabled for `UIWebVIews`.

 For `WKWebView`s, as a best practice, JavaScript should be disabled unless it is explicitly required.
 To verify that JavaScript was properly disabled search the project for usages of `WKPreferences` and ensure that the [`javaScriptEnabled`](https://developer.apple.com/documentation/webkit/wkpreferences/1536203-javascriptenabled "WKPreferences javaScriptEnabled") property is set to `false`: